schani/SimpLang/ASSIGNMENTS.md

 	-12

-Note that in this example there are three different bindings for `a`, each with a different scope.
-We can rename them to get an expression with the same semantics, to make clear which one is which:
+Note that in this example there are three different variables with the same name, `a`, each with a different scope.
+We can rename them to get an expression with the same semantics, to make clear which one is
+which:

 	-let a1 = 10
 	in